PneumaSolutions/rim-manual-old/src/faq.md

 ### What measures have been taken to prevent remote code execution (RCE) vulnerabilities?
 All RIM code which is exposed to input from the network is written in [memory-safe programming languages](https://www.memorysafety.org/docs/memory-safety/) including Rust and JavaScript.
 ### Is RIM HIPAA-compliant?
 Yes.
-The best configuration in this case would be an on-premises deployment.
+The best configuration in this case would be an on-premises deployment, so please [get in touch with us](https://pneumasolutions.com/contact/) if your use case depends on this.
 ### Do any ports need to be opened on the target or controller?
 No and no.
 ### What connections would need to be allowed on a network in order for RIM to function?